Diosma prama I.Williams

 Growing Diosma prama

 Planting Diosma prama in your garden is best done during the autumn and winter season.
-It requires a full sun, well-drained soil, compost and an annual layer of mulch.
-Buchus respond to fairly dense planting, which helps to retain soil moisture.
+It requires a position in full sun, with well-drained soil, compost and an annual layer of mulch.
+Buchus respond well to fairly dense planting, which helps to retain soil moisture.

 Diosma prama can be grown from seed and cuttings.
 Seed are borne in a capsule from which they are expelled on ripening.
 This is known as ballistic dispersal.
 Fresh seed is sown in autumn.
 Young seedlings are pricked out into 0.5 litre bags when four true leaves have developed, using a fynbos medium.
 Pinch out the growing tips of the seedlings to encourage bushy growth.
 Flowers are produced after two years.

 Cuttings have the advantage of producing a larger flowering plant quicker than seedlings.
 Tip cuttings, 50-70 mm, are taken from the current year's growth (December to February).
 Prepare cuttings by making a clean cut below the node and remove the a third of the foliage.
 Dip the base of the cutting in a rooting hormone.
 Firmly place the cuttings in a medium of 50% bark and 50 % polystyrene.
 Ideally these cuttings should now be placed in a well-aerated propagation unit with a bottom heat of 24ºC.
 Rooting occurs in 9 to 11 weeks.
 Carefully pot the rooted cuttings using a well-drained, humus-rich, fynbos potting medium (2 parts leaf mould, 1 part coarse sand).
 Plants will be ready for planting in 7 to 8 months.
 Feed regularly with a well-balanced nutrient.
 Yellow leaves can be treated with an application of iron chelate.